theimowski/master-thesis/docs/section-application.md

 POST requests to `logon` were treated as an authentication trial.
 As was the case with creating and editing albums, `bindToForm` took care (by returning Bad Request status code) of possible malformed requests that did not originate from the login page.
 When the data sent with POST matched `Form.logon` model, a database query (line 15) was triggered to validate passed credentials.
-Written in-line, `passHash` was defined as a helper function that returned a hash from the password with help of 32-bit-word Secure Hash Algorithm (SHA-256).
+Invoked in-line, `passHash` was defined as a helper function that returned a hash from the password with help of 32-bit-word Secure Hash Algorithm (SHA-256).
 In case, the given credentials did not match (either such user's name did not exist or the password was incorrect), `View.logon` page was displayed again this time with a validation error message in red color to indicate the failure (line 20).
 If however both user's name and password were correct, authentication process was initiated.